electron/electron/docs/api/remote.md

 });
 ```

-But the callback would be stored in the browser process persistently until you
+The problem is that the callback would be stored in the browser process until you
 explicitly uninstall it!
 So each time you reload your window, the callback would
-be installed for once and previous callbacks were just leak.
+be installed again and previous callbacks would just leak.
 To make things
 worse, since the context of previously installed callbacks have been released,
-when `close` event was emitted exceptions would happen in browser process.
+when the `close` event was emitted, exceptions would be raised in the browser process.

-So generally, unless you are clear what you are doing, you should always avoid
+Generally, unless you are clear what you are doing, you should always avoid
-passing callbacks to browser process.
+passing callbacks to the browser process.

 ## Remote buffer

-An instance of node's `Buffer` is an object, so when you got a `Buffer` from
+An instance of node's `Buffer` is an object, so when you get a `Buffer` from
-browser process, what you got was indeed a remote object (let's call it remote
+the browser process, what you get is indeed a remote object (let's call it remote
 buffer), and everything would just follow the rules of remote objects.

-However you should remember that though a remote buffer behaves like the real
+However you should remember that although a remote buffer behaves like the real
 `Buffer`, it's not a `Buffer` at all.
 If you pass a remote buffer to node APIs
-that accepting `Buffer`, you should assume the remote buffer would be treated
+that accept a `Buffer`, you should assume the remote buffer would be treated
 like a normal object, instead of a `Buffer`.

-For example you can call `BrowserWindow.capturePage` in renderer process, which
+For example, you can call `BrowserWindow.capturePage` in the renderer process, which
-returns a `Buffer` by calling passed callback:
+returns a `Buffer` by calling the passed callback:

 ```javascript
 var remote = require('remote');